anishdabade/nyt_react/README.md

 # nyt_react
-Search and save a article on New York Times using React.js
+Search and save an article on New York Times using React.js